Andrew S. Tanenbaum: Dean of the Advanced School for Computing and Imaging

 In the early 1990s, the Dutch government began setting up a number of thematically oriented research schools that spanned multiple universities.
 These schools were intended to bring professors and PhD students from different Dutch (and later, foreign) universities together to help them cooperate and enhance their research.

 Tanenbaum was one of the cofounders and first Dean of the Advanced School for Computing and Imaging (ASCI).
 This school initially consisted of nearly 200 faculty members and PhD students from the Vrije Universiteit, University of Amsterdam, Delft University of Technology, and Leiden University.
 They were especially working on problems in advanced computer systems such as parallel computing and image analysis and processing.

 Tanenbaum remained dean for 12 years, until 2005, when he was awarded an Academy Professorship by the Royal Netherlands Academy of Arts and Sciences, at which time he became a full-time research professor.
-ASCI has since grown to include researchers from nearly a dozen universities in The Netherlands, Belgium, and France.
-ASCI offers PhD level courses, has an annual conference, and runs various workshops every year.